It's unsettling, really, how the night is still alive with sound.

 "You will need this to continue," he says, and then returns to the card game.
 There are two characters at the candle's base.

-The noise seems to grow a little louder, and then grows much quieter, though a few continue carrying on.
+The noise seems to grow a little louder, and then falls to a level near silence but for a few that continue to carry on.
 A sense of expectation falls over the scene.

 Play proceeds apace.
 The night continues on.